plscks/testHYPERMAP/README.md

 # [Breath 4 Hypermap version 2.5](https://plscks.github.io/testHYPERMAP/hypermap.html)
 ## Changelog
-### 06/25/2020 Planner version 2.4.11
+### 06/29/2020 Updates Character Planner to 2.5 and Nexus Clash profile Lookup to v0.6
-  * Fixes a typo in Revenant Shadow of the Wolf skill description
+  * Adds ability to lookup up a character in the profile look up and build it in the planner
 ### 05/14/2020 Map version 2.5
   * Updates Uffern District map to include the tile that was missing
   * Updates Western Uffern Frozen Waste tiles to correct colors